Poindexter DNA Project

 With a number of testers, i.e., from the George line we have discovered differences in the branches of descendants.
 For example, coming down George's line we can tell if a male tester descends from Captain Joseph rather than one of his siblings or numerous other cousins.

-We also have a DNA participant that still lives on the Isle of Jersey and another participant whose parents moved from the Isle of Jersey in the 1940's.
-These two give a sample of a family line that wouldn't have the same environmental mutations of our early immigrants and pioneers in America.
+We also have three Y-DNA participants from the Isle of Jersey and another participant whose parents moved from the Isle of Jersey in the 1940's to England.

 Can you participate in the DNA Project?

 Yes!
-If you are male and your line back to George, John C., or whoever your immigrant ancestor was, is all male (paternal), then you can participate in this project.
+If you are male and your line back to George, John C., or whoever your immigrant or earlist Poingdestre ancestor was, is all male (paternal), then you can participate in the Y-DNA test.
 You can also participate by financially assisting a sibling or cousin who qualifies to be a DNA contributor.
 That's because the Y chromosome is passed down as an exact copy from father to son, except when a mutation occurs.
-Therefore, through this process, because mutations are uncommon and occur in different generations and to single individuals within a family (except of course in the case of identical twins or triplets), this is how we can confirm which immigrant ancestor your family line descends from and the specific branches you come down..
+Therefore, through this process, because mutations are uncommon and occur in different generations and to single individuals within a family (except of course in the case of identical twins or triplets), this is how we can confirm which immigrant or early ancestor your family line descends from and the specific branches you come down..

 Females can test their direct maternal lines (female to female to female) which could be helpful for tracking common female ancestors.
 This could be especially helpful if one of them was a Poindexter daughter.